daaronr/micro-giving-pub/be2024/handout_bothmodules.md

 - A worker has full information about whether she is working hard (action) or her job skills (type).

 - How does an employer monitor/influence effort?
-How does a potential employee signal their high quality type?
+How does a potential employee signal their high-quality or low-quality type?

 ***